 Title

-Use case for information connection
+Use case for information correlation

 Description

 Different devices have different functions, but these functions may produce related information.
-For example, a smart watch can be used to monitor the heart rate, number of walks etc., in the meanwhile, a treadmill can be used to monitor the speed, distance, calories burned, when these two devices refer to the same person, then the dates produced by these two devices are highly related, since the dates are all about the health of the person.
+For example, a smart watch can be used to monitor heart rate, number of steps etc.; meanwhile, a treadmill/bicycle can be used to monitor speed, distance, and calories burned.
+When these devices refer to the same person, the data produced by these devices are highly related, since the data is all about the health of the person.

+At the same time, the relationship of different devices is dynamic.
+For example, when doing home exercise, the smart watch and treadmill are related.
+Similarly, when doing outside exercise, the smart watch and bicycle are related.

 Source